minprog/programmeren-1/problems/filter/less/filter.md

 ## Hints

 The values of a pixel's `rgbtRed`, `rgbtGreen`, and `rgbtBlue` components are all integers, so be sure to **round** any floating-point numbers to the nearest integer when assigning them to a pixel value!

-## Testing

-Be sure to test all of your filters on the sample bitmap files provided!

-Execute the below to evaluate the correctness of your code using `check50`.
-But be sure to compile and test it yourself as well!

-    check50 -l minprog/checks/2022/filter/less